AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 }
 ```

-And here is the simple trick I did.
 Besides the temperature-related `material_properties.json` entry, I also input the density in that table.
 For example the entry for `"Water"` is:

 ```json